 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Blisters are pockets of skin filled with fluid.
-Friction from skin, socks, or shoes can cause blisters between the toes.
+Friction from skin, socks, or shoes can cause blisters in between the toes.
 Blisters are also a symptom of some skin conditions.
 Treatment can depend on the cause of the blisters.

 In most cases, blisters go away on their own without treatment within 1–2 weeks.
 Blisters that are the result of a skin condition may be itchy and require medical treatment.